 10. Online reputation and review management

+Online reputation management is a strategy that allows you to respond to and manage reviews, social media posts, and other types of posts about your brand.
 To manage your online reputation, you need to closely monitor your social media accounts, profiles on review websites, and other profiles online.
 You can also use brand monitoring and social media monitoring tools to keep an eye on your business’s mentions.

 When you come across a mention of your brand, the best course of action is typically to respond.
 If the comment is positive, simply say thank you.
 If it’s negative, acknowledge the comment in a friendly, respectful way and offer to resolve it through a private channel such as direct messaging or a phone call.

 Taco Bell is well-known for its humorous posts on social media.
 They also use social media for customer service and reputation management.
 The brand has a customer care Twitter page called Taco Bell Care, which it invites customers to direct message if they need help or have an issue.